bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 # Arrays
-- Once create, its size specified during creating (or inferred during initialisation) doesn't change.
+- Once created, its size specified during creating (or inferred during initialisation) doesn't change.
 - Every element of an array uses the same amount of memory.